mario-ruoff/mario-ruoff.github.io/_projects/minimal-launcher.md

 excerpt: "A minimalistic android launcher without in-app purchases"

 description: "Minimal Launcher is a free, open-source launcher app without any ads or in-app purchases.
-It is a fork of the original app Olauncher by tanujnotes (see below).
+It is a fork of the original app <a href='https://github.com/tanujnotes/Olauncher'>Olauncher by tanujnotes</a>.
 The changes include app icons in the app list and a calendar widget on the home screen."
 ---

 ![OLauncher](/assets/images/minimal-launcher-screenshot.jpeg)